cloudblue/connect-eaas-core/docs/dev_guide/async.md

 ## Web application

-Web applications are based on the [FastAPI](https://fastapi.tiangolo.com/async/) web framework that support writing web application both in a synchronous and asynchronous way.
+Web applications are based on the [FastAPI](https://fastapi.tiangolo.com/async/) web framework that support writing web application both in synchronous and asynchronous way.

-`Connect Eaas Core` have the corresponding asynchronous injection function to inject in a asynchronous endpoint both the [AyncConnectClient](https://connect-openapi-client.readthedocs.io/en/latest/async_client/), and the [installation](../reference/injection.md/#asynchronous-web-application) object.
+`Connect Eaas Core` provides the corresponding asynchronous function to inject in a asynchronous endpoint both the [AyncConnectClient](https://connect-openapi-client.readthedocs.io/en/latest/async_client/) and the [installation](../reference/injection.md/#asynchronous-web-application) object.

-So the chart REST API developed in the [Web Application tutorial](../tutorials/webapp/api.md) can be rewritten as in the following example:
+Thus, the chart REST API developed in [the Web Application tutorial](../tutorials/webapp/api.md) can be rewritten as follows:

 ```python  hl_lines="1 4 20 31 37 47 53 64 71"
 from connect.client import AsyncConnectClient